pyeve/eve/docs/config.rst

                                 `field` and `url`.
 The former is the name of the field used for the lookup.
-If the field type (as defined in the resource schema_) is a string, then you put a regex in `url`.
+If the field type (as defined in the resource schema_) is a string, then you put a URL rule in `url`.
 If it is an integer, then you just omit `url`, as it is automatically handled.
 See the code snippet below for an usage example of this feature.

 ``datasource``                  Explicitly links API resources to database
                                 collections.
 See `Advanced Datasource